Quick start guide for Tealium Prism

 Live events

-Use the live events feature to troubleshoot mobile installations.
+Use live events to troubleshoot mobile installations.

 Learn more about Live events.

-This page was last updated: February 24, 2026
+This page was last updated: March 10, 2026